cm-forks/microservice-camel-docker-in-action/readme.md

 * Increase the controller of the REST service to create 3 pods

-* Cgeck that the client gets a request from one of the Service running into a different pod
+* Check that the client gets a request from one of the Service running into a different pod